ovniroto/stream-bot/README.md

 ### 5. Create Spotify API Keys (Optional)

+> [!INFO]
-**Important**: Spotify limits player actions for users who pay for Spotify Premium.
+> Spotify limits player actions for users who pay for Spotify Premium.
 If you don't pay for Spotify Premium, you won't be able to use actions like skip to the next or previous song, pause or resume music, etc.

 * Create new [Spotify App](https://developer.spotify.com/dashboard/create) with this data:
   * Name: StreamBot